adityagupta29/Conference-Management-System-WebApp/README.md

 Step 1: Download the files

-Step 2: Make sure that your pc has node.js installed by

-typing node -v in your terminal if you get any value it

-means node.js is installed
+Step 2: Make sure that your pc has node.js installed by typing node -v in your terminal if you get any value it means node.js is installed

-Step 3: Navigate the directory in which the main folder is

-present in the terminal.
+Step 3: Navigate the directory in which the main folder is present in the terminal.

 Step 4: Type “npm install” command in the terminal.

-Step 5: Make sure that you have MongoDB install and

-running in the background.
+Step 5: Make sure that you have MongoDB install andrunning in the background.

 Step 5: Type “node app.js” command in the terminal.